-Ask the dentists at Mayflower Dental in Sydney how to keep your gums healthy with gum disease treatment and prevention options.
+At Mayflower Periodontal Health Centre, we offer soft tissue management for patients in Sydney.
+Learn how to keep your gums healthy with gum disease treatment and prevention options at Mayflower Dental.

 The goal of a soft tissue management plan is to control periodontal disease (gum disease).
 The treatment plan aims to eliminate inflammation and infection in the gums and on root surfaces, resulting in healthy gums that are not tender or inflamed and do not bleed, reduce pocket depths and control periodontal disease.

 Gum disease can cause tooth loss in adults.
 Periodontal disease (also known as gum disease) results from a bacterial infection in the gums.
 When a patient has gum disease, infection and inflammation in the gums destroys the tissue that surrounds and supports the teeth.